MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-data-plane-role-based-access.md

     az rest \
         --method "PUT" \
         --url $resourceId/tableRoleDefinitions/d3d3d3d3-eeee-ffff-aaaa-b4b4b4b4b4b4?api-version=2023-04-15 \
-        --body @role-table.json
+        --body @role-definition.json
     ```

     > [!NOTE]
     > In this example, the unique GUID specified was `d3d3d3d3-eeee-ffff-aaaa-b4b4b4b4b4b4`.
 You can specify any unique GUID for your own role definition.

 1. The output should now indicate that the request is queued.
 Now, wait for the enqueued role definition deployment to finish.
-This can take a few minutes.
+This task can take a few minutes.

     ```json
     {